-Who is going to lift the most weight?
+Who is going to lift the heaviest barbell?

 How can I add more plates to the bar?

-Those are the questions constantly troubling the heads of motivated powerlifters.
+Those are the questions troubling the heads of motivated powerlifters.

-In order to achieve the highest levels of strength powerlifters train very hard, take a lot of steroids, eat like pigs and use supportive gear.
-They tell you:
+To achieve the highest levels of human strength, powerlifters train very hard, take a lot of steroids, eat like pigs and use supportive gear.

-Powerlifters are only strong when they have the luxury of operating in perfect conditions.
-When you take them out of that artificial world and all access to steroids and large quantities of food is stopped, the numbers will drop tremendously.
-When you remove lifting gear, it gets even scarier.
-And finally, when you make the heavyweight powerlifters drop all unnecessary bodyweight, the records fall by 200 – 700+ lbs.
+Powerlifters are strong only when operating in perfect conditions.
+If you take them out of that artificial world by stopping access to steroids and large quantities of food, the numbers will drop like a rock.
+When you remove the lifting gear, it gets even scarier.
+And finally, when you make the heavyweight powerlifters cut the unnecessary fat, the records will fall by hundreds of pounds.

 Pin Those Glutes, Baby!

 Powerlifters often make fun of bodybuilders for being drug monkeys, but modern powerlifting has been built on steroids just like bodybuilding.
-The rise of powerlifting numbers and the rise of bodybuilding took place at the same time.
-The reason is, of course, the improvement of anabolic steroids.
+The rise of powerlifting numbers and the rise of bodybuilding mass happened simultaneously.
+The reason is, of course, the birth of anabolic steroids.

-Similar to bodybuilders powerlifters frequently visit steroid forums and carefully elaborate drug cycles.
-The small guys who have to fit in a certain weight class are taking drugs that don’t promote water weight gain while still offering tremendous strength improvements.
-This is why in the lower weight classes most powerlifters look like fitness models with super thick physiques.
+Just like bodybuilders, powerlifters frequently visit steroid forums to prepare their drug cycles.
+The competitors that have to fit in a lower weight class take drugs that do not promote water gain while still offering tremendous strength improvements.
+This is why in the lower weight classes many powerlifters look like fitness models with super thick physiques.

-The heavyweight lifters are also on a lot of steroids but not all of them are lean.
-Many live with 52 + inches waistlines.
+The heavyweight lifters are also on steroids, but not all of them are lean.
+Many walk around with 52-inch waistlines.

-However, there are also heavyweight champions that are lean and can compete in professional bodybuilding shows.
+However, there are also heavyweight champions that could compete in professional bodybuilding shows.

 In the image above you can see the famous powerlifter Kirk Karwoski.
-He is 280 lbs at 5’8″ @ 11% BF.
-It shouldn’t take you a lot of time to realize that the above physique is impossible to achieve naturally – no matter how heavy you lift.
+He weighed 280lbs at 5’8″ @ 11% BF.
+It shouldn’t take you a lot of time to realize that his physique is impossible to achieve naturally regardless of how heavy you lift.

 Belly Benches All Day, Baby!

-Powerlifters are willing to bend the rules in order to put more weight on the bar.
-That’s why we get to see fat whales performing ridiculous things that are somehow supposed to be accepted as proper lifting.
+Powerlifters are willing to bend the rules of their sport to put more weight on the bar.
+That’s why we get to see fat whales performing ridiculous stunts that are supposedly proper lifting.

-Powerlifters rely on squat suits and bench shirts in order to lift more weight.
-Depending on the tightness of the equipment sometimes over 400 lbs can be added to a lift.
-The world record for a raw bench press is about 720 pounds.
-At the same time there are people who can bench over 1000 lbs + with an army of bench shirts underneath.
+Powerlifters rely on multiple squat suits and bench shirts to lift more weight.
+The raw bench press record is about 720 pounds.
+Meanwhile, some people are benching over 1000lbs with an army of bench shirts underneath.

 Reduced Range Of Motion

 Most powerlifters squat high.
-Reaching parallel is a thing of the past and even if it wasn’t, parallel squats are still not full squats.
+Reaching parallel is a thing of the past, but even if it wasn’t, parallel squats are still not full squats.

-You may not believe it but a 900 lbs Westside style squatter who uses a monolift, super wide stance and a few squat suits may not be able to do a clean, below parallel, walked out Olympic high bar squat with 500 pounds.
+Believe it or not, a 900lbs Westside style squatter who uses a monolift, a super wide stance and a few squat suits may not be able to do a clean Olympic high bar squat with 500 pounds.

-It’s also worth mentioning that powerlifters rely on incredible arching during the bench press.
-The things that people would do to just put a few more pounds on the bar seem to be lacking integrity and style.
+It’s also worth mentioning that powerlifters rely on extreme arching during the bench press.
+The goal is to reduce the range of motion and lift more.

 Water Weight Manipulation

-Many powerlifters lose ‘fake weight’ in order to fit in a weight class and lift more iron.
-A good example would be the popular powerlifter/bodybuilder Matt Kroc who has records in the 220 lbs class and when he achieved those records he was 240 – 250 pounds.
+48 hours weigh-ins allow the competitors to fit in a smaller weight class by losing water weight.
+A good example would be the popular powerlifter/bodybuilder Matt Kroc who has records in the 220lbs class but weighted significantly more when he sat them.

 How did he fit in the weight class?
-He lost 20 lbs of water during the weight in which was a lot of time before the actual contest and he regained it all back for the contest.
-Is this fair?
-Maybe it’s fair according to the man made rules, but in reality that man was 240 lbs and not 220 lbs.
+He lost 20lbs of water before the weigh-in.
+Maybe this is fair according to the rules, but in reality, that man was 240lbs, not 220lbs